 The Paralegal Studies program is an ABA Approved Paralegal Education Program with the purpose of providing each paralegal student at South College with a quality, practical legal education in order to provide attorneys and the legal community with paralegals who are qualified, responsible, and professional.
 In keeping with the demands of professionalism, the Paralegal Studies program consists of specialized coursework and a 120-hour, supervised internship in selected legal settings - both public and private - such as real estate and title companies, bank and trust agencies, law firms, and judicial offices.
 Extensive practical training prepares graduates, under the supervision of an attorney, to perform many of the functions in a legal office, with the exception that they cannot give legal advice, appear in court, accept cases, or set fees.
 The program explores various ethical considerations for the paralegal and other members of the legal team in each course.
-This program is a North Carolina Bar Qualified Paralegal Studies program, therefore, after successful completion of a voluntary state examination and application, an eligible student may be designated by the North Carolina State Bar Board of Paralegal Certification as a North Carolina Certified Paralegal (NCCP).
+This program is a North Carolina Bar Qualified Paralegal Studies Program.
+After successful completion of a voluntary state application and state examination, eligible graduates may apply to the North Carolina State Bar Paralegal Certification Board for designation as a North Carolina Certified Paralegal (NCCP).